project-error/projecterror.dev/docs/npwd/start/Install.md

 Above is the default database configuration that comes with *NPWD*.
 The information needs to be altered to match your database.

 - `"useIdentifierPrefix"`
-    - The prefix is refering to the text before the colon when obntaining identifiers.
+    - The prefix is referring to the text before the colon when obtaining identifiers.
     - If your database uses `license:XXXXXXXXXXXXXXXXXXXXXXXXXXX` set this to `true`.
 Otherwise, set it to `false`.
     - This is **only** used when `"useResourceIntegration"` is set to `false`.
 - `"playerTable"`